Take This Gorgeous Fall Foliage Road Trip To See Tennessee Like Never Before

 What is the best time to see peak fall foliage in Tennessee?

-While Tennessee is stunning all year round, the best fall colors can be seen between mid-October and early November.
 This is the best time to plan your trip to the Smoky Mountains.
-A world of crisp autumn sights await you!
+A world of crisp autumn sights awaits you!

 Where are the best places in Tennessee to see fall foliage?